junxit/us-congress-bills-111/bill.md

 >     - **(B)** the Administrator has already determined the effect of the substance on the endocrine system.
 >   - **(4)** *Substances derived from degradation or metabolism of another substance* If a substance subject to testing pursuant to paragraph (1) (in this paragraph referred to as the “covered substance”) is derived from the degradation or metabolism of another substance, or is used in or generated by the manufacture of another substance, the Administrator shall provide for such testing of the covered substance by the importer or manufacturer of the other substance.
 > - **(b)** *Identification and testing of endocrine disrupting substances that may be in drinking water*
->   - **(1)** *Identification* Not later than 1 year after the date of the enactment of the Endocrine Disruptor Screening Enhancement Act of 2010, after opportunity for comment, the Administrator shall publish—
+>   - **(1)** *Identification* Not later than 1 year after the date of the enactment of the Assistance, Quality, and Affordability Act of 2010, after opportunity for comment, the Administrator shall publish—
 >     - **(A)** a list of no fewer than 100 substances for testing pursuant to subsection (a)(1) (in accordance with the schedule specified in paragraph (3)); and
->     - **(B)** a plan for the identification of additional substances for testing pursuant to subsection (a)(1), and a schedule for issuing test orders for all such additional substances by not later than 10 years after the date of the enactment of the Endocrine Disruptor Screening Enhancement Act of 2010, with the goal of testing, at a minimum and consistent with subsection (a), all substances that have been placed on the Drinking Water Preliminary Contaminant Candidate List published pursuant to section 1412(b)(1)(B)(i).
+>     - **(B)** a plan for the identification of additional substances for testing pursuant to subsection (a)(1), and a schedule for issuing test orders for all such additional substances by not later than 10 years after the date of the enactment of the Assistance, Quality, and Affordability Act of 2010, with the goal of testing, at a minimum and consistent with subsection (a), all substances that have been placed on the Drinking Water Preliminary Contaminant Candidate List published pursuant to section 1412(b)(1)(B)(i).
 >   - **(2)** *Prioritization; considerations* In selecting substances for listing under paragraph (1)(A) or identification pursuant to the plan under paragraph (1)(B), the Administrator—
->     - **(A)** shall prioritize the selection of substances that pose the greatest public health concern, taking into consideration (among other factors of public health concern) the effect of such substances on subgroups that comprise a meaningful portion of the general population (such as infants, children, pregnant women, the elderly, individuals with a history of serious illness, and other subpopulations) that are identifiable as being at greater risk of adverse health effects due to exposure to substances in drinking water; and
+>     - **(A)** shall prioritize the selection of substances that pose the greatest public health concern, using the best available science and taking into consideration (among other factors of public health concern) the effect of such substances on subgroups that comprise a meaningful portion of the general population (such as infants, children, pregnant women, the elderly, individuals with a history of serious illness, and other subpopulations) that are identifiable as being at greater risk of adverse health effects due to exposure to substances in drinking water; and
 >     - **(B)** shall take into consideration—
 >       - **(i)** available information on the extent of potential public exposures to the substances through drinking water; and
 >       - **(ii)** the Drinking Water Preliminary Contaminant Candidate List published pursuant to section 1412(b)(1)(B)(i).
 >   - **(3)** *Schedule* After publication of the list under paragraph (1)(A), the Administrator shall issue test orders for—
->     - **(A)** at least 25 substances on the list by the end of each year during the 4-year period following the date of the enactment of the Endocrine Disruptor Screening Enhancement Act of 2010; and
+>     - **(A)** at least 25 substances on the list by the end of each year during the 4-year period following the date of the enactment of the Assistance, Quality, and Affordability Act of 2010; and
 >     - **(B)** all substances on the list by the end of such 4-year period.
 > - **(c)** *Testing protocol process*
->   - **(1)** *In general* Not later than 2 years after the date of the enactment of the Endocrine Disruptor Screening Enhancement Act of 2010, the Administrator shall, after opportunity for comment, and after obtaining advice and direction from the Science Advisory Board, publish guidance on developing and updating protocols for testing of possible endocrine disruptors.
+>   - **(1)** *In general* Not later than 2 years after the date of the enactment of the Assistance, Quality, and Affordability Act of 2010, the Administrator shall, after opportunity for comment, and after obtaining advice and direction from the Science Advisory Board, publish guidance on developing and updating protocols for testing of possible endocrine disruptors that may be found in sources of drinking water.
 The guidance shall specify—
 >     - **(A)** the manner in which the Administrator will evaluate and, where necessary, revise such protocols;
 >     - **(B)** the manner in which the Administrator will determine when testing of substances will be required; and
 >     - **(C)** the procedures by which other scientifically relevant information can be used in lieu of some or all of the information that otherwise would be collected pursuant to testing under section 408(p) of the Federal Food, Drug, and Cosmetic Act.
 >   - **(2)** *Minimum contents* The procedures specified pursuant to paragraph (1)(C) shall ensure that the Administrator may use information that is prepared or provided by any person (including a registrant, manufacturer, or importer of a substance for which testing is required, and any other entity) and shall apply equally with respect to any such person.
 >   - **(3)** *Amendments* The Administrator may, after opportunity for comment, and after obtaining advice and direction from the Science Advisory Board, amend any guidance published pursuant to this subsection.
-> - **(d)** *Revision of testing protocols* Not later than 2 years after the date of the enactment of the Endocrine Disruptor Screening Enhancement Act of 2010, the Administrator shall, after opportunity for comment, determine whether sufficient scientific information has been developed to warrant updating the screening protocols developed under section 408(p) of the Federal Food, Drug, and Cosmetic Act.
-Not later than 5 years after the date of the enactment of the Endocrine Disruptor Screening Enhancement Act of 2010 and every 3 years thereafter, the Administrator shall determine, consistent with the guidance published under subsection (c), whether to revise screening protocols under such section based on significant improvements in the sensitivity, accuracy, reliability, reproducibility, or efficiency of such protocols.
-Whenever the Administrator revises such a protocol, the Administrator shall also determine, after obtaining advice and direction from the Science Advisory Board or the advisory panel referred to in section 25(d) of the Federal Insecticide, Fungicide, and Rodenticide Act, as appropriate, whether any substance that has already been subjected to testing should be tested using the revised protocol.
+> - **(d)** *Revision of testing protocols* Not later than 2 years after the date of the enactment of the Assistance, Quality, and Affordability Act of 2010, the Administrator shall, after opportunity for comment, determine whether sufficient scientific information has been developed to warrant updating the screening protocols developed under section 408(p) of the Federal Food, Drug, and Cosmetic Act for substances that may be found in sources of drinking water.
+Not later than 5 years after the date of the enactment of the Assistance, Quality, and Affordability Act of 2010 and every 3 years thereafter, the Administrator shall determine, consistent with the guidance published under subsection (c), whether to revise screening protocols under such section for substances that may be found in sources of drinking water based on significant improvements in the sensitivity, accuracy, reliability, reproducibility, or efficiency of such protocols, or a reduction in the number of animals required to conduct such protocols.
+Whenever the Administrator revises such a protocol, the Administrator shall also determine, after obtaining advice and direction from the Science Advisory Board, whether any substance that has already been subjected to testing should be tested using the revised protocol.
-> - **(e)** *Acceleration of testing for certain substances*
+> - **(e)** *Valid Scientific Data* Any testing protocols pursuant to this section shall be designed to produce scientific results that are based on—
->   - **(1)** *In general* If the Administrator determines that—
+>   - **(1)** verifiable measurements with sufficiently small error rates;
->     - **(A)** a substance is known to be found in sources of drinking water,
->     - **(B)** a substantial population is known to be exposed to the substance, and
->     - **(C)** the substance is either suspected to be an endocrine disruptor or has a structural similarity to a substance known to be an endocrine disruptor,
->   - **(2)** *Scientifically relevant information* The Administrator shall make any determination under paragraph (1) using scientifically relevant information.
-In carrying out the preceding sentence, the Administrator may rely on any available scientifically relevant information, prepared or provided by any person.
->   - **(3)** *Guidance* Not later than 1 year after the date of the enactment of the Endocrine Disruptor Screening Enhancement Act of 2010, the Administrator shall, after opportunity for comment, publish guidance on how the Administrator will make determinations under paragraph (1).
+>   - **(2)** well-controlled measurements whose interpretation is not confounded by extraneous influences; and
+>   - **(3)** results that are repeatable by independent scientists.
 > - **(f)** *Results of testing*
->   - **(1)** *Publication of data evaluation records* Not later than 6 months after receipt of testing results for a substance, the Administrator shall prepare and, consistent with subsection (g), publish data evaluation records for such results in a publicly searchable database.
+>   - **(1)** *Publication of data evaluation records* Not later than 6 months after receipt of testing results for a substance that may be found in sources of drinking water, the Administrator shall prepare and, consistent with subsection (g), publish data evaluation records for such results in a publicly searchable database.
->   - **(2)** *Administrative action* Not later than 6 months after receipt of testing results for a substance, the Administrator shall—
+>   - **(2)** *Administrative action* Not later than 6 months after receipt of test results that determine the endocrine-related effects caused by a substance that may be found in sources of drinking water, the Administrator shall—
->     - **(A)** determine whether to take action related to the substance under section 1412(b) or 1445, or other appropriate statutory authority; and
+>     - **(A)** determine whether to take action related to the substance pursuant to the agency’s statutory authority; and
 >     - **(B)** consistent with subsection (g), publish such determination in a publicly searchable database.
->   - **(3)** *Structured evaluation framework* To assess the overall weight of the evidence and relevance to humans and wildlife of results of testing, the Administrator shall develop and use a structured evaluative framework consisting of science-based criteria, consistent with the protection of public health and the environment, for systematically evaluating endocrine mode of action and for determining data relevance, quality, and reliability.
+>   - **(3)** *Structured evaluation framework* To assess the overall weight of the evidence and relevance to human health of results of testing for substances that may be found in sources of drinking water, the Administrator shall develop and use a structured evaluative framework consisting of science-based criteria, consistent with the protection of public health, for systematically evaluating endocrine mode of action and for determining data relevance, quality, and reliability.
-> - **(g)** *Public database* Beginning not later than 180 days after the date of the enactment of the Endocrine Disruptor Screening Enhancement Act of 2010 and consistent with section 552 of title 5, United States Code, the Administrator shall publish, in electronic format, a publicly searchable database that contains information regarding the testing program.
+> - **(g)** *Public database* Beginning not later than 180 days after the date of the enactment of the Assistance, Quality, and Affordability Act of 2010 and consistent with section 552 of title 5, United States Code, the Administrator shall publish, in electronic format, a publicly searchable database that contains information regarding the testing program.
 Not later than 30 days after the date on which the information becomes available, the Administrator shall ensure that, at a minimum, the database—
 >   - **(1)** identifies the substances selected for testing under the program; and
->   - **(2)** includes the documents and information pertaining to the status of testing activities for each such substance, including test orders, deadlines for submission, the Environmental Protection Agency’s data evaluation records, the Administrator’s determination on whether regulatory action will be taken under subsection (f), and the summary of chemical test results.
+>   - **(2)** includes the documents and information pertaining to the status of testing activities for each such substance, including test orders, deadlines for submission, the Environmental Protection Agency’s data evaluation records, any scientific information on which the Administrator based actions under subsection (f), the Administrator’s determination under subsection (f) on whether action will be taken under other statutory authority, and the summary of chemical test results.
 > - **(h)** *Petition for inclusion of a substance in the program*
->   - **(1)** *In general* Any person may submit a petition the Administrator to—
->     - **(A)** add a substance to the list under subsection (b)(1)(A) or identify a substance pursuant to the plan under subsection (b)(1)(B); or
+>   - **(1)** *In general* Any person may submit a petition to the Administrator to add a substance to the list under subsection (b)(1)(A) or identify a substance pursuant to the plan under subsection (b)(1)(B).
->     - **(B)** issue a test order requiring that a substance be tested on an accelerated basis in accordance with subsection (e).
->   - **(2)** *Specification of facts* Any petition under paragraph (1) shall specify the facts that are claimed to establish that an action described in subparagraph (A) or (B) of paragraph (1) is warranted.
+>   - **(2)** *Specification of facts* Any petition under paragraph (1) shall specify the facts that are claimed to establish that an action described in paragraph (1) is warranted.
->   - **(3)** *Administrative action* Not later than 90 days after the filing of a petition described under paragraph (1), the Administrator shall determine whether the petition has established that an action described in subparagraph (A) or (B) of paragraph (1) is warranted and shall grant or deny the petition.
-If the Administrator grants such petition, the Administrator shall promptly add the substance to the list under subsection (b)(1)(A), identify the substance pursuant to the plan under subsection (b)(1)(B), or issue an order requiring testing on an accelerated basis in accordance with subsection (e), as applicable.
+>   - **(3)** *Administrative action* Not later than 90 days after the filing of a petition described under paragraph (1), the Administrator shall determine whether the petition has established that an action described in paragraph (1) is warranted and shall grant or deny the petition.
+If the Administrator grants such petition, the Administrator shall promptly add the substance to the list under subsection (b)(1)(A) or identify the substance pursuant to the plan under subsection (b)(1)(B), as applicable.
 If the Administrator denies the petition, the Administrator shall publish the reasons for such denial in the Federal Register.
 > - **(i)** *Coordination with other Federal agencies* After the Administrator—
->   - **(1)** requires testing of a substance, or
+>   - **(1)** requires testing of a substance that may be found in sources of drinking water, or
->   - **(2)** based in whole or in part on the results of testing, takes action related to a substance under section 1412(b) or 1445 or other appropriate statutory authority,
+>   - **(2)** based in whole or in part on the results of testing of such a substance, takes action related to the substance pursuant to the agency’s statutory authority,
-> - **(j)** *Reporting requirement* Not later than 1 year after the date of the enactment of the Endocrine Disruptor Screening Enhancement Act of 2010 and every 3 years thereafter, the Administrator shall provide a report to the Committee on Energy and Commerce of the House of Representatives and the Committee on Environment and Public Works of the Senate that describes—
+> - **(j)** *Reporting requirement* Not later than 1 year after the date of the enactment of the Assistance, Quality, and Affordability Act of 2010 and every 3 years thereafter, the Administrator shall provide a report to the Committee on Energy and Commerce of the House of Representatives and the Committee on Environment and Public Works of the Senate that describes—
->   - **(1)** progress made in identifying, testing, and regulating endocrine disruptors as well as plans for future activities;
+>   - **(1)** progress made in identifying and testing potential endocrine disruptors as well as plans for future activities;
 >   - **(2)** any change in screening or testing methodology and evaluation or criteria for evaluating scientifically relevant information;
 >   - **(3)** actions taken to ensure communication and sharing of scientific information with other Federal agencies and the public; and
 >   - **(4)** any deviations from the plan or schedule published under subsection (b)(1)(B) as well as the reasons therefor.
 > - **(k)** *Testing consortia, compensation, and compliance*
->   - **(1)** *In general* Any person required by the Administrator to conduct testing of an endocrine disruptor may—
+>   - **(1)** *In general* Any person required by the Administrator to conduct testing of an endocrine disruptor that may be found in sources of drinking water may—
 >     - **(A)** submit, on its own, data in response to an order for such testing; and
 >     - **(B)** form (on a voluntary basis) a consortium in order to satisfy the requirements of one or more orders for such testing.
 >   - **(2)** *Reliance on consortium submissions* Each member of a consortium described in paragraph (1)(B) shall have full rights to rely on all submissions of the consortium to satisfy the requirements of any order for testing, but continues to be individually subject to such requirements.